ibm-ecosystem-engineering/APICv10/instructions/Lab9/index.md

 Congratulations!
 You have successfully created a GraphQL API for a REST backend.

-To learn more about StepZen, visit <https://stepzen.com/docs>
+To learn more about API Connect Essentials, visit <https://www.ibm.com/docs/en/stepzen>

 To learn more about Cloud Pak for Integration and API Life Cycle Management, visit <https://www.ibm.com/cloud/cloud-pak-for-integration>